-Leadbetter Point Trail is a 3 mile lightly trafficked loop trail located near Ocean Park, WA that offers the chance to see wildlife and is rated as moderate.
+Leadbetter Point Trail is a 7.8 mile lightly trafficked out and back trail located near Ocean Park, Washington that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 This hike was a blast!
 Four of us hiked in knee and thigh deep water for a mile in and then a mile out on the yellow trail.
 We had to climb over fallen trees and and lots of mud.
 The beach had lots of cool shells but also a lot of trash.
 Not a family friendly hike.